Hong Kong leader urges vaccinations as COVID infections swamp city

 Lam this week said there was no time frame for the testing and it would only be done if there were sufficient resources.

-Hospitals, morgues and isolation centers are overflowing while some supermarkets and grocery stores still have shelves empty nearly two weeks after residents started panic buying in fear over a potential city-wide lockdown.
+Hospitals, morgues and isolation centres are overflowing, while some supermarkets and grocery stores still have empty shelves nearly two weeks after residents began stocking up in anticipation of a potential city-wide lockdown.

 ((farah.master@thomsonreuters.com; +852 3462 7709;))